How much does a funeral cost?

 - fees for the services and items they provide, such as the coffin and vehicles

-- disbursements: fees paid to third parties, such as a minister, doctors and the cemetery or crematorium
+- fees paid to third parties, such as a minister, doctors and the cemetery or crematorium – known as disbursements

-- VAT: while the services of the funeral director, minister and cemetery or crematorium are exempt, items such as flowers, catering or any form of memorial are liable to VAT.
+- VAT – the services of the funeral director, minister and cemetery or crematorium are exempt, but items such as flowers, catering or any form of memorial are liable to VAT.

 Disbursements (third-party costs) will depend on whether you choose a cremation or burial, but will usually include the following items: